WeiXinFam/CreativeCoding/p5/README.md

 - The circle() function has three parameters: the x and y coordinates for the center, and the width, or the diameter of the circle.
 - The triangle() function takes a total of six arguments or three pairs of x and y coordinates.
 - The quadrilateral shape function, quad(), needs eight arguments, or four pairs of x and y coordinates for each of its four points

+Style setting functions such as fill(), stroke(), and strokeWeight() must be called before drawing a shape and will be active for subsequent shapes until the functions are called again to change the styles.

 - stroke().
 The stroke is the color used to draw lines or the borders around shapes.
 - strokeWeight().
 The thickness of strokes can be set with the strokeWeight() function.
 - You can disable the stroke from being drawn by calling the noStroke() function.

+ways to specify color:

+- gray value (0 - 255)
+- RGB values (0 - 255)
+- Named CSS color (like 'purple' and 'yellow')
+- 3 or 6 digit hexadecimal values (like '#FE0' and '#1557FF')

 - fill() allows us to set the fill color, or the inside color of a shape.
 The fill() function must be called prior to calling the shape function.
 - noFill().
 To disable the fill of a shape and make the fill transparent, you can call the noFill() function.